primer/css/modules/primer-utilities/docs/borders.md

 ## Rounded corners

-Add or remove rounded corners: `rounded-0` removes rounded corners, `rounded-1` applies a border radius of 3px, `rounded-2` applies a border radius of 6px. `.circle` applies a border radius of 50%, which turns square elements into perfect circles.
+Use the following utilities to add or remove rounded corners: `rounded-0` removes rounded corners, `rounded-1` applies a border radius of 3px, `rounded-2` applies a border radius of 6px. `.circle` applies a border radius of 50%, which turns square elements into perfect circles.

 ```html
 <div class="Box rounded-0 mb-2">